netdata/netdata/libnetdata/log/log2journal.md

 Let's see the steps:

 1. `tail -F /var/log/nginx/*.log`<br/>this command will tail all `*.log` files in `/var/log/nginx/`.
 We use `-F` instead of `-f` to ensure that files will still be tailed after log rotation.
 2. `log2joural` is a Netdata program.
 It reads log entries and extracts fields, according to the PCRE2 pattern it accepts.
+It can also apply some basic operations on the fields, like injecting new fields or duplicating existing ones.
 The output of `log2journal` is in Systemd Journal Export Format, and it looks like this:
     ```bash
    KEY1=VALUE1 # << start of the first log line
    KEY2=VALUE2